 May Weather in Prague

-Springtime temperatures in Prague fluctuate from lows in the mid-40s to high in the mid-60s.
+Springtime temperatures in Prague fluctuate from lows in the mid-40s to high in the mid-60s, but begin the warm up throughout the month.

 The city's restaurants start to maximize their outdoor seating capacity this month, but the weather can change unexpectedly, from sunny and warm one minute to raining the next.